Reentrant lock and Executor Services

 EmailManager Service(thread) maintains its Internal Event Queue, which makes use of synchronized blocks of events such as synchronized postEvent(method), synchronized getNextEvent(method).

-Event Queue, queues the events both from the underlying peer classes and from trusted application classes.
+Event Queue queues the events both from the underlying peer classes and from trusted application classes.
 Event Queue asynchronously extracts events from the queue and dispatches them by calling dispatchEvent(AWTEvent).
-Synchronization in java, capability to provide any shared resource to multiple threads.
+Synchronization in java, the capability to provide any shared resource to multiple threads.

 - To prevent thread interference.

 - To prevent consistency problem, to what you call consumer and producer problem